 Done well, form would emerge from the mass of lines, dots and dashes on the maps, reproducing the textures and mineral distribution of the rock; something like a modern hyperspectral scan.

 I was a latecomer to Anaconda with a lowly Master’s Degree.
 In my first assignment, I was trained by the ‘Berkeley boys’ in the enhanced Anaconda system.
 We logged miles of porphyry and skarn core, and mapped benches in the pits.
 Not being an artist, it took me a long time to approach any sort of mastery.
-I would expend a lot of effort afterwards to extract the information I needed for compilation maps and sections.
+I would expend a lot of effort afterwards to extract the information I needed to transfer my notes to compilation maps and sections.

 All of the projects got this treatment which was feasible at the languid pace of exploration that characterized the aging U.S.-based mining companies in the 1970’s.
 Apart from Pumpkin Hollow, an aeromag discovery, the conceptual successes made by Anaconda’s western office were actually based on structural interpretations, not petrology.
 From the operations perspective, the geologists were of little daily relevance to the Yerington mine and the geologists’ focus was finding a new one.
 The mining proceeded on blast hole information and there was no formal grade control program of which I am aware.
 Yerington was a good mine and didn’t need much tending once the footprint was established.
 Sporadic mapping was done and occasionally there might be a consultation on a specific operational issue.